What is the meaning of the phrase “under the weather”? It means that someone is feeling sick. It can also mean that someone is feeling sad.

 Tip: You can replace the idiom in blue with one of the synonyms below and the meaning remains the same!

-This phrase possibly has nautical or seafaring origins.
-Commenting on the origins of this expression, a website called The Phrase Finder mentions that in the old days, when a sailor was feeling seasick, “he was sent down below to help his recovery, under the deck and away from the weather.”
+It’s common for someone to say they are feeling “under the weather,” but where did this phrase come from?
+It’s possible that it has a nautical or seafaring origin.
+Commenting on the origins of this expression, a website called The Phrase Finder mentions that in the older days, when a sailor was feeling seasick, in order to help him recover, he was sent below deck to get out from under the harsh weather.

 According to another source, a book called Salty Dog Talk: The Nautical Origins of Everyday Expressions, by Bill Beavis (Author) and Micahel Howorth (Author), it says that this phrase originally meant to feel seasick, or to be affected by bad weather (while out at sea, I assume).
 It also goes on to say: